This document provides a set of design

-EMIF Debug toolkit—Tcl-based graphical user interface communicating via a
+EMIF Debug toolkit—Tcl-based GUI communicating via a JTAG connection to

-JTAG connection to enable external memory interface on the circuit board to retrieve
+enable external memory interface on the circuit board to retrieve calibration status and

-patterns.
-Tcl-based graphical user interface that provides access to memory calibration data
+graphical user interface that provides access to memory calibration data gathered by the

-The Toolkit allows you to mask ranks for calibration, and to request recalibration of the
+allows you to mask ranks for calibration, and to request recalibration of the interface.
+The

-interface.
-The Driver Margining feature of the toolkit allows you to measure margins on the
+Driver Margining feature of the toolkit allows you to measure margins on the memory

-memory interface using a driver with arbitrary traffic patterns.
-The EMIF Toolkit can
+interface using a driver with arbitrary traffic patterns.
+The EMIF Toolkit can communicate

-communicate with several different memory interfaces on the same device, but only one at a
+with several different memory interfaces on the same device, but only one at a time.

 Transceiver Toolkit—Uses System Console technology to help FPGA and board